Dharmendrastm/Cybersecurity_common_questions/README.md

 # What is ports and most common network ports and services.

-Protocol is set of rule by defnition in computer networking, protocol is standard way for computer to exchange information eacah protocol has a port number assigned to it.
+Protocol is set of rule by defnition in computer networking, protocol is standard way for computer to exchange information each protocol has a port number assigned to it.

 There are 65,535 ports in total